 |Where it occurs|

 Vegetable leaf miner is present in neighbouring Timor Leste and also hasalso been found on seven of the Torres Strait islands and is suspected onanother two.
+It is not considered feasible to eradicate vegetable leaf miner for the Torres Strait Islands.
 Originally from South America, vegetable leafminer has spreadacross the world into North and Central America, parts of Africa (Cameroon,Sudan, Zimbabwe), Asia (China, India, Oman, Thailand, Yemen), and the PacificIslands (American Samoa, Cook Islands, French Polynesia, Guam, Micronesia, NewCaledonia, Northern Mariana Islands, Samoa and Vanuatu).